Due to the Coronavirus, we are now working from home, if you need to contact us urgently please email: firstname.lastname@example.org

 Marodyne is supported by a leading Scientific Advisory Board and considered safe by OSHA and ISO Standards.
 It is certified as a class 2a medical device under the Medical Device Directive 93/42/ EEC Annex II and meets the standards set in ISO 2631 for mechanical vibration.
-It has no contra-indications or side effects.
-Sheila Scott OBE, former care home owner and recently retired as the National Care Association CEO, says: “I immediately saw the potential of low intensity vibration therapy for the elderly.
-Those who are physically inactive and unable to exercise will benefit from the boost in circulation and cell stimulation provided by this low intensity vibration training.
+It has no contraindications or side effects.
+Sheila Scott OBE, a former care homeowner and recently retired as the National Care Association CEO, says: “I immediately saw the potential of low-intensity vibration therapy for the elderly.
+Those who are physically inactive and unable to exercise will benefit from the boost in circulation and cell stimulation provided by this low-intensity vibration training.
 If I were managing a care home today I’d be very keen to offer the Marodyne LIV treatment.”

-People stand on the Marodyne platform for 10 minutes a day to gain the health benefits including:
+People stand on the Marodyne platform for 10 minutes a day to gain health benefits including:

 Falls Prevention – by stimulating and restoring the dynamic action of muscle fibres in the legs which help to give better balance, postural reflexes and co-ordination while improving muscle strength and stimulating new muscle growth.